0.0 Executive Summary

 Root Cause

-System slowdowns and crashes are often caused by incorrect RAM speed, mismatched modules, or not enough memory.
-This was addressed by setting a clear standard for selecting and testing RAM.
+System slowdowns and crashes are often caused by incorrect RAM speed, mismatched modules, or insufficient memory.
+This was addressed by establishing a clear standard for selecting and testing RAM.

 1.3 Resolution and Validation

-System memory was validated by checking correct RAM selection and configuration.
+The system memory was validated by checking the correct RAM selection and configuration.

 | Parameter | Configuration Value |